best fort lauderdale real estate agent

 Who Takes Care of It?

-To me, this is the most important question of all.
+To me, this may be the most important question of all.
 Operating a Vacation Rental is not easy, and the vast majority of Real Estate Investors contract the services of a professional vacation rental management firm who oversees the entire operation.
 You are basically in the hotel business.
 The big websites will rent the property, take their fee, but you still need some way to give your tenants the keys, get them back when they leave.
 The property must be cleaned between tenants, linens and towels washed.

 A professional vacation rental manager can also give you an idea what the property should rent for, and they will make sure your vacation rental is totally turnkey.
 You need sheets and towels, dishes and glasses, silverware, pots and pans and coffee makers.
 In addition, they can help with interior design so you can get the maximum rental rate, do light maintenance (light bulbs, remote batteries and A/C filters), and be there to oversee any other more involved maintenance issues which might occur.